Sean J. Drake

 Professor Drake teaches courses on race and ethnicity, educational inequality, and ethnographic research methods.
 He is currently working on an ethnographic study of students and families experiencing homelessness in Central New York and New York City.
 Prior to joining the Maxwell School, Professor Drake was a member of the faculty at NYU Steinhardt, where he held successive appointments as a Provost’s Postdoctoral Fellow (2017-2019) and a visiting assistant professor (2019-2021).
 Professor Drake earned a Ph.D. in sociology from the University of California, Irvine, and a B.A. (with honors) in psychology from Stanford University.

-Race and ethnicity, schools and education, childhood poverty and homelessness, children of immigrants
+Race and ethnicity, schools and education, neighborhood organization and inequality, refugee youth, immigrant incorporation, poverty and homelessness, ethnographic methods

 Research Grant Awards and Projects